 We recently discussed the rise of Virtual Production as one of the most promising fields in terms of audiovisual creation.
 Without a doubt it’s been a game-changer, and because it’s so deeply technology-driven we could dare to say that its state of the art is ever evolving.
-So today, in order to keep up with its evolution we will be having a look at the main types of Virtual Production methods being implemented in the industry.
+So today, in order to keep up with its evolution we will be having a look at the main types of Virtual Production tools and methods being implemented in the industry.

 The Core Technology

 Virtual Production is the result of practices that originated in the gaming and virtual reality fields.
 This means that software such as Notch, Unreal Engine and TouchDesigner, are used to deploy techniques we’ve been using in video games for decades now, just in an updated, high-end, incredibly mathematical manner.

 The applications of these systems and techniques have made a significant impact in most of the range of content we consume nowadays.
 The use of Virtual Productions has permeated the fields of Film, TV, Live Events and Broadcasting, Video games, Architecture and Engineering, just to name a few.

 Now, let’s have a look at the different technological configurations commonly used in Virtual Production.

 This is perhaps the most common approach to Virtual Production design nowadays.
 It is characterized by the use of a large, high-definition LED screen that replaces a scene’s background.